Skip to Content

 They Have Some Benefits

 • Bats are nature’s insect control.
-They eat mosquitoes all night long, binging on moths, wasps, beetles, gnats, midges, mayflies, and other insects.
+They eat mosquitoes all night, binging on moths, wasps, beetles, gnats, midges, mayflies, and other insects.

 • Guano is another name for bat droppings.
 It is beneficial for your garden!
 Guano is rich in nitrogen, so it makes an excellent fertilizer!